patcherdev/aboutme/aboutme.md

 # Patcherdev

 ## About Me
-- 20 y/o web developer building tools, sites, and random projects that actually help people.
+- web developer building tools, sites, and random projects that actually help people.
-- 6ft, active on Discord as **_xyss_**.
+- active on Discord as "patcherdev_".
 - Heavy Python user — loves cooking up utilities, automation, and weird experiments in free time.
 - Deep interest in security research, system testing, bug hunting, and pushing tech to its limits.
 - Always reverse‑engineering something and finding new ways to break and improve systems.